Trist0ne/T500xVORON/README.md

 * "Wont I lose Z height??"
   * Nope!
 In it's stock form, the T500 Z rails can raise the nozzle up to 550mm.
 With these spacers in place, you will still have 520mm of Z clearance (though it will still be software limited to 500mm), so there is no lost Z build height!
 * "Wont these spacers melt so close to the bed?
 Are they strong enough?"
   * Nope!
-They're far enough from the bed that they are well within the longterm operating temperaturs of ABS.
+They're far enough from the bed that they are well within the longterm operating temperature limit of ABS.
 ABS also does not stress creep over time, and should remain durable for the life of the printer

 1. Remove the print surface, and remove the 8x M4 socket head screws using the access holes
    * ![image](https://github.com/Trist0ne/T500xVORON/assets/41755299/ddf7ffba-6176-486a-8fc0-d5f8d951e9f6)